kempbros/kempbros.github.io/_posts/2016-04-08-Patch_Antenna_Generator.md

 excerpt: Check out this handy patch antenna generator and download designs in EAGLE Script and SVG
 ---
 ## Overview
-We are certainly not an RF experts.
-We have worked with those and they hold a level of wizardry that we will never reach.
+**We are not an RF experts**.
+They hold a level of wizardry that we will never reach.
+Rather we are merely inspired hobbiests looking to give back to the community.
 That being said, we have done our best to produce a quality Patch Antenna Calculator designed specifically for FPV flight that is based on the research and calculations of experts.
 For links to the docs we used, check out this post: <http://kempbros.github.io/antennas/DIY_Patch_Antennas/>

 ## To Use
 1. Set the frequency you would like to use.
 We set the default as 5.795Ghz, which is right in the middle of the channel range you would get from a radio like the TS5823